The Unseen Species Problem Revisited: Linear Estimators and Problem Symmetries

 These notions are related by the following straightforward proposition, which says that linear estimators play very well with the symmetries of the problem. \begin{prop} For an estimator $\hat{S}_{t,T}$,

 \end{prop}

-\begin{defn} We say that an estimator is \textbf{atemporal} if the estimator does not (explicitly) depend on time $t$. \end{defn} Suppose we double $t$ and change $\mu$ by halving the probabilities of all sets and assigning the empty set a probability of one half.
-Couple this to the original problem in the natural way, obtaining a perfect coupling.
-Now the use of an estimator which fails to be atemporal would mean making different predictions in these, identical in the total variation sense, worlds.
+\begin{defn} We say that an estimator is \textbf{atemporal} if the estimator does not (explicitly) depend on $t$. \end{defn} Pick some $c \in \mathbb{R}_{>1}$.
+Consider two worlds.
+One in which we are faced with the generalized unseen species problem with $r,t,\mu$ and an alternative world where we are faced with $r,ct,\mu'$ where for all $C \in 2^\mathcal{S}\backslash \emptyset$, $\mu'(C) = \frac{\mu(C)}{c}$ and $\mu'(\emptyset) = 1-\frac{1}{c}(1-\mu(\emptyset))$.
+Couple these problems in the natural way, obtaining a coupling such that at all times the number of observations of all species agree as does $S_{t,T}$.
+Then using an estimator which is not atemporal would mean making different predictions in these worlds.